-The Clinical Education Office provides students with an opportunities to obtain legal experience as well as credit towards a law degree through voluntary employment as a legal or judicial extern.
-Opportunities are also available through the Special Education, Union Rescue Mission, Family Law, Investor Advocacy, and the Asylum Clinics.
-Law students are eligible for the Clinical Education positions after they have completed their first year of law school.
-You may contact the Clinical Education Office by calling extension 7449, emailing firstname.lastname@example.org or visiting law.pepperdine.edu/clinical-education.
+The Clinical Programs Office provides students with opportunities to obtain legal experience as well as credit toward a law degree through voluntary employment as a legal or judicial extern.
+Opportunities are also available through the Special Education Advocacy Clinic, the Ninth Circuit Appellate Advocacy Clinic, Legal Aid and Family Law Clinics located at the Union Rescue Mission on Skid Row in Los Angeles, Investor Advocacy Clinic (through Straus), and the Asylum Clinic.
+Law students are eligible for the Clinical Education programs after they have completed their first year of law school.
+You may contact the Clinical Programs Office by calling extension 7449, emailing email@example.com or visiting law.pepperdine.edu/clinical-education.

 The law library is the indispensable center of the research and learning process of the law school environment.
 It is the desire of every member of the library staff to encourage and maximize each student's use of the collection.
 As a research source, the library contains over 400,000 volumes of primary and secondary materials, and multiple access points to LexisNexis, Westlaw, and other electronic resources.

-The School of Law operates a program in London during the summer session and the fall semester to provide students with the opportunity to study law in an international setting.
+The School of Law will operate a program in London during the summer session and is currently operating a fall semester program in London during fall 2013, to provide students with the opportunity to study law in an international setting.
 The curriculum is a mixture of American law courses and international law courses together with international moots and clinical placements.
 The program is conducted in the university-owned Pepperdine London Centre in South Kensington, which is shared with the undergraduate students.
 The London Centre contains a library, administrative offices, classrooms, a computer center, and a student lounge.
 In the summer, housing is provided for law students.
 For the fall, students find their own housing, although considerable assistance in locating housing is provided by the London Centre staff.
 Students enrolled in a ABA accredited law school may attend the London program and may stay for a maximum of two terms.
 The maximum number of units which may be earned is 29.

 The purpose of the Geoffrey H. Palmer Center for Entrepreneurship and the Law is to equip law students to leverage their law degree in the field of entrepreneurship.
 Unique in the nation, the Palmer Center achieves this goal through an integrated program focused on three main components: academic course work, industry specific internships, and professional networking and mentoring.
 Upon completion of this 16-unit, two-year program, graduates earn a Certificate in Law and Entrepreneurship.
 This certification distinguishes Palmer Center Fellows to potential employers as uniquely educated, experienced, focused, and driven in their chosen field of law.
 Built on the ideals of innovation, leadership, ethics and social responsibility, the Palmer Center embodies Pepperdine University's commitment to strengthening lives for purpose, service and leadership.